1. Never be outworked. Always put in 110% of your effort and you won’t be outworked.

 2. Don’t focus on your statistics.
 Sometimes an off-day can throw off your statistics.
 So just focus on making the next day a better day.

 3. Remember that being the biggest or strongest gymnast doesn’t make you a better gymnast.
 The smarter, aggressive, prepared athlete will be better – every time!
 Try to be that gymnast instead!

 4. Have a purpose every practice.
 This will help you not go on “auto-pilot” during practices.
 Use your practices as a way to prepare you for competitions.

 5. Stop comparing yourself to other people.
 Instead, compare yourself to yourself!
 Am I better than I was yesterday?
 Am I more aggressive than I was last season?
 This way you can track your progress in a healthy way.

-6. Be thankful for the opportunity to play lacrosse.
-Lacrosse is something you GET to do, not something you HAVE to do.
+6. Be thankful for the opportunity to compete.
+Gymnastics is something you GET to do, not something you HAVE to do.
 It’s a big commitment but it’s worth it if you really appreciate the sport and your team.
-Even one of the all time greats David Beckham reflected back on his career and said “Nothing compares to being able to play with the players I grew up with.”
+Even one of the all time greats reflected back on their career and said “Nothing compares to being able to compete with the gymnasts I grew up with.”

 7. Be patient.
 “Rome wasn’t built in a day.”
 So just remember big changes or a lot of progress takes time – just hold on for the long haul!

-8. Play lacrosse for yourself.
-Don’t play for your friends or your parents.
-You should play because you love it.
+8. Compete for yourself.
+Don’t compete for your friends or your parents.
+You should compete because you love it.

 9. Never quit or give up.
 Even if you don’t win, make it really hard for the other team to win.
 Always put up the best fight you can.